Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 <strong>Choi, Jeongho</strong>.
 "Evolving Populist Rhetoric: How Public Approval Shapes its Employment."
 (R&R)

-Ma, Haofeng and <strong>Jeongho Choi</strong><sup>+</sup>.
-"National versus Ethnic Language: How Does the Language of Instruction in Schools Shape Ethnic Minorities' Political Support?"

 Woo, Byung-Deuk and <strong>Jeongho Choi</strong><sup>+</sup>.
 "The Impacts of Justification of Income Inequality on the Confidence in Women's Movements: Empirical Evidence from Asian Countries."

 Binici, Simal, <strong>Jeongho Choi</strong>, Sara McLaughlin Mitchell, and Elise Pizzi.
 "A Text Analysis of News Media Framing of Government Response to the 2023 Türkiye-Syria Earthquake" (authors in alphabetical order).

 Ahn, Seongjoon and **Jeongho Choi**<sup>+</sup>.
 "Democratic Backsliding as Political Information: How the News Media Transforms its Portrayal of Democracy Over Time"

 **Choi, Jeongho** and Yujin Julia Jung.
 "Does Immigration Fuel Populism?
-The Effect of Immigration on the Rise of Populist Rhetoric"
+The Effect of Immigration on the Rise of Populist Rhetoric."

 <strong>Choi, Jeongho</strong> and Byung-Deuk Woo.
 "Public Support for Democracy and Different Patterns of Democratic Backsliding."

-Ma, Haofeng, **Jeongho Choi**, Yuehong Cassandra Tai, Yue Hu, and Frederick Solt.
-"Political Discontent and Regime Instability"

 **Choi, Jeongho** and Haofeng Ma.
 "Support Which Democracy?
-Liberal Democracy, Guardianship Democracy, and Democratic Backsliding"
+Liberal Democracy, Guardianship Democracy, and Democratic Backsliding in Asia"

 Woo, Byung-Deuk and <strong>Jeongho Choi</strong><sup>+</sup>. "he Influence of Public Negative Sentiments on Violence Against Women and Bill Success"

+Ma, Haofeng, **Jeongho Choi**, Yuehong Cassandra Tai, Yue Hu, and Frederick Solt.
+"Macrodiscontent."

+Ma, Haofeng and <strong>Jeongho Choi</strong><sup>+</sup>.
+"National versus Ethnic Language: How Does the Language of Instruction in Schools Shape Ethnic Minorities' Political Support?"

 ## Working papers

 **Choi, Jeongho**.
 "Political Roots of Populism: Substantive Representation and the Public Support for Populism in Europe."

+**Choi, Jeongho** "Political Representation and Public Support for Populism in Southeast Asia." (in progress)

 **Choi, Jeongho** and Byung-Deuk Woo.
 "How Does Partisanship Affect Individuals' Attitude toward Immigration Policies?"